oauthstuff/app2app-evolution/README.md

    has to possible choose between the Firefox browser and a malicious app that has registered itself for the domain name.
+   JJH: i'm guessing only firefox has this behaviour?
+Is it resolved in fenix? ( https://www.ctrl.blog/entry/review-firefox-fenix-android.html )

 2. Use a custom scheme
    ```html